riscv-software-src/riscv-perf-model/CodingStyle.md

    * Any bug fix/enhancement _must be accompanied_ with a test that
      illustrates the bug fix/enhancement.
 No test == no acceptance.
    * Testing can be either be made within an existing test or the addition of a new test.
-The _test must be exercised_ by the regress target.
+The _test must be exercised_ by the `regress` target.
-   * Documentation fixes do not require a test (but grammar/spelling issues should be fixed ;) )
+   * Documentation fixes do not require a test (but grammar/spelling issues should be fixed :wink: )
    * As a general rule on development, adhere to the **existing coding style** of the file being modified.
 Look at the existing code and _mimic it_.
 Don't mix another preferred style with the existing